-If you are serious with expanding your online business outside your domestic market, you have to think about local differences.
+If you are serious about expanding your online business outside your domestic market, you must consider local differences.
 Five key pillars of successful business expansion are local

 - Delivery (if you are selling physical products)

-In this post we will talk about local payment methods and specifically about 🇧🇷 Brazilian Boleto Bancário.
+This post will talk about local payment methods and specifically about 🇧🇷 Brazilian Boleto Bancário.
 Although the general worldwide usage of Credit/Debit Cards is increasing, you really need to have these to boost your conversions.
-In fact only 40% people in Brazil have access to international Credit Card.
+In fact, only 40% of people in Brazil have access to international Credit Card.

 1. What is Boleto Bancário?

-According to Brazilian Wikipedia around 50 million Boletos are paid each month which means around 100 million Boletos are generated each month.
-First Boleto was launched back in the 1993.
-The biggest advantages are having access essentially to all customers in Brazil, low fraud and no charge-back rates and increasing the general trust of your online business.
+According to Brazilian Wikipedia, around 3.6 billion Boleto receipts are generated each year.
+First, Boleto was launched back in 1993.
+The most significant advantages have access essentially to all customers in Brazil, low fraud and no charge-back rates, and increasing the general trust of your online business.

-Conversion Uplift By adding Boleto Bancário payment to your store, you can expect a conversion increase around 30% to 50%.
-However you need to also start monitoring paid vs. unpaid orders (see risks section below).
+By adding Boleto Bancário payment to your store, you can expect a conversion increase of around 30% to 50%.
+However, you need also to start monitoring paid vs. unpaid orders (see risks section below).

 2. How does it work?

-- Vendor is fulfilling the order once he successfully receives the payment from the bank, it typically takes around 3 to 5 days.
+The vendor is fulfilling the order once he successfully receives the payment from the bank.
+It typically takes around 3 to 5 days.

-In our experience the current share among other payment methods in 2017 is around 40% on the orders generated and around 20% on the orders paid.
+In our experience, the current share among other payment methods in 2021 is around 40% on the orders generated and approximately 20% on the orders paid.

 4. What are the risks/disadvantages?

-As first thing you need to realize lot of customers in Brazil are creating orders with Boleto, but never pays for them.
-On average this is around 50% of customers.
-Therefore this will totally mess up your web analytics data as you will see a nice uplift in revenue in Google Analytics, but the actual revenue coming from Boletos is only half.
+First, you need to realize that many customers in Brazil are creating orders with Boleto but never pay for them.
+On average, this is around 50% of customers.
+Therefore this will totally mess up your web analytics data as you will see a nice uplift in revenue in Google Analytics and Shopify reports.
+Still, the actual revenue coming from Boletos is only half.

-Boleto also adds additional load on your customer service as lot of customers are asking about the order status, why they haven’t received the product when they paid few days ago etc.
+Boleto also adds additional load on your customer service as many customers are asking about the order status, why they hadn't received the product when they paid a few days ago, and so on.

-5. How to implement Boleto to my store?
+5. How to add Boleto to my Shopify store?

-If you are running in-house checkout and payments, you will need to register an entity in Brazil in order to be able to generate Boletos.
-The simplest way is to use either payment gateway (Adyen, EBANX, Allpago etc.) or fully outsourced solution (Digital River, dLocal).
+If you are running in-house checkout and payments, you will need to register an entity in Brazil to generate Boletos.
+The simplest way is to use either a payment gateway (Adyen, EBANX, Allpago) or a fully outsourced solution (Digital River, dLocal).

-Once you will integrate through API with the Boleto provider/bank, it should appear as a regular payment method next to Credit Card and PayPal.
+Once you integrate through API with the Boleto provider/bank, it should appear as a standard payment method next to Credit Card and PayPal.
 Just make sure you won't fulfill the order until you successfully receive the payment.